Riftr/intelpy/README.md

 Included are the necessary files to build this application with PyInstaller to make stand-alone packages for your OS if you desire.
 The script to build these packages are the `build.sh` and `build.bat` files for Linux and Windows respectively. `build.sh` may also work for OSX but this is untested at this time.

-#### Other OSes

-IntelPy will probably run under OSX and other POSIX-like systems but I do not have the means to test this.
-If you encounter errors, please let me know.

 ## Configuration (optional)